Think property management companies just collect and cash rent checks? Think again.

 5. Market your property and fill vacancies

 For every day your property sits empty, it costs you.
 Property managers reduce or eliminate this potential loss by proactively attempting to renew a current lease, or marketing the home for lease soon after the current tenant gives notice.
-A well maintained property with a market-appropriate rent rate can quickly attract reliable tenants.
+A well maintained property with a market-appropriate rent rate can quickly attract good tenants.

 “More than half the time, we have an approved applicant before the current tenant even vacates,” Nelson points out.